tacodevs/taskcollect/CONTRIBUTING.md

 commit messages.

-If for some reason you need to send your contribution from an email that you do not want to be public, you should send your patch to [taskcollect-discuss][3] and use the [`--from`][4] flag to specify a public email address that you control (e.g. your anonymous GitHub noreply address).
-If you choose this option, you will need to provide evidence that you control the alternative email address you provide.
+If for some reason you need to send your contribution from an email that you do not want to be public, you should send your patch to [taskcollect-discuss][3].
+If you choose this option, you will need to make sure your commits are not authored or signed off with your private email.

 ## Platform support